HaydenBaek/life-mosaic/README.md

 ---

 ## Easter Egg
-There is a **hidden button** throughout the web app—an Easter egg that I will reveal soon.
+There is a **hidden button** throughout the web app, which is an Easter egg that I will reveal soon.
 See if you can find it!

 ---